The Sims 2: Open for Business: Contemporary reception

 The greater control that Open for Business permits over non-playable Sims drew attention from several reviewers.
 Both Computer and Video Games and Iain McCafferty at Pro-G drew attention to the unusual work uniforms players could demand of employees; the latter said "the ninja and ape costumes are particularly fabulous", while the former proposed a housewares retail business called "Bath Knights" where employees must dress in knight costumes.
 Similarly, the ability to makeover existing Sims in a cosmetology or salon business drew attention as exploitable.
 McCafferty referenced the potential to "dole out hideous makeovers to your neighbours for a sky-high fee", including a specific example of giving an elderly Sim in a Shakespeare-themed neighborhood "dreadlocks, [a] goatee beard and green sunglasses".

 Multiple reviewers felt the process of starting a business was insufficiently clear.
 In particular, several found the expansion failed to clarify that a business's opening hours are determined by manually flipping an open sign to closed and vice versa, delaying their ability to get their business off the ground.
 Once a business is established, reviewers disagreed on how straightforward they were to run.
-Tom Bramwell at Eurogamer felt running a business was simple once the player had worked out the initial barriers, and Computer and Video Games concurred that "the depth and intricacies of the many commands [...] are neither intimidating nor confusing"; on the contrary, Lu felt Open for Business was an unexpectedly difficult entry in the series and Stiteler, while receiving the expansion positively, found the difficulty of establishing a business a detriment.
+Tom Bramwell at Eurogamer felt running a business was simple once the player had worked out the initial barriers, and Computer and Video Games concurred that "the depth and intricacies of the many commands [...] are neither intimidating nor confusing".
+Chu suggested the different choices of business models gave player flexibility in their desired amount of effort to put in.
+On the contrary, Lu felt Open for Business was an unexpectedly difficult entry in the series and Stiteler, while receiving the expansion positively, found the difficulty of establishing a business a detriment.

 Open for Businesss synergy with prior expansion packs was commented upon by reviewers.
-Adams, Bramwell, and Kosack all felt the combination of Open for Business with The Sims 2: University and The Sims 2: Nightlife was superior to the expansion alone; Kosack felt they each built on one another "almost exponentially", while Adams praised the particular synergy of Nightlife and Open for Business.
+Adams, Bramwell, Kosack and Chu all felt the combination of Open for Business with The Sims 2: University and The Sims 2: Nightlife worked welled, the former three suggesting it was superior to the expansion alone; Kosack felt they each built on one another "almost exponentially", while Adams praised the particular synergy of Nightlife and Open for Business.
 McCafferty complimented various features in Nightlife that had been ported to Open for Business, such as inventories, turn-ons, and turn-offs.
 (Note: McCafferty mistakenly states these features were introduced in Open for Business, though they were first included in Nightlife.)